pogipop/cloudron/docs/tutorials/packaging.md

   cloudron upload
 ```

-The app should now be visible in the Store view of your cloudron under
+You should now be able to visit `/#/appstore/<appid>?version=<appversion>` on your
-the 'Testing' section.
-You can check if the icon, description and other details
+Cloudron to check if the icon, description and other details appear correctly.
-appear correctly.

 Other Cloudron users can install your app on their Cloudron's using
 `cloudron install --appstore-id <appid@version>`.